 It’s important to know that this has not been extensively peer reviewed beyond the abstract for the BASES Conference.
 I’m proud of my work and I think my findings are, at the very least, interesting.
-But, please bear that in mind as you read it and engage the results found, and conclusions drawn from those results, with an appropriately critical eye.
+But, please bear that in mind as you read it and consider the results found, and conclusions drawn from those results, with an appropriately critical eye.

 You can also download the full force platform data I collected if you would like to perform your own analysis.
 If you do so, please get in touch and let me know what you use it for and what you find, I’d be delighted.